mabrek/mabrek.github.io/_drafts/kaggle-forecasting-competition.md

 For some stores with large error in cross-validation I dropped data before manually selected (by staring at Sales time series graphs) changepoints.

-Dropped stores missing in test set for xgboost train set.
+Training set contained more stores that were present in the test set.
+I dropped those stores extra stores from the train set for xgboost.

 Dropped outliers in train set for glmnet.
 Outliers selected by `> 2.5 * median absolute residual` from `lm` trained on small set of features per store.